lruhlen/PyCon_2017_notes/README.md

 ## Saturday
 1. An introduction to reinforcement learning **(WATCH THE VIDEO OF THIS)**
    + Speaker: Jessica Forde
-2. How to make a good Python API
+2. How to make a good Python library API
    + Speaker: Flavio Juvenal
-3.
+3. Library UX: Using abstraction towards friendlier APIs
+   + Speaker: Mali Akmanalp
+4. Yes, it's time to learn regular expressions
+   + Speaker: Al Sweigart
+5. Cython as a secret weapon for efficiency
+   + Speaker: Alex Orlov

 ## Sunday